tezos/tezos/docs/introduction/howtouse.rst

 <rpc>` The RPC interface must be enable in order for the clients
 to communicate with the node, but is should not be publically accessible on the internet.
-With the following command it is available uniquely on the `localhost` address of your machine.
+With the following command it is available uniquely on the `localhost` address of your machine, on the default port ``8732``.

 ::

-   tezos-node run --rpc-addr [::]
+   tezos-node run --rpc-addr 127.0.0.1

+The node listens by default on port ``19732`` so it is advisable to open incoming connections to that port.
 You can read more about the :ref:`node configuration <node-conf>` and its :ref:`private mode <private-mode>`.